fiyazbinhasan/TagHelperComponentSample/README.md

 public void ConfigureServices(IServiceCollection services) {
 	services.AddTransient<ITagHelperComponent, ScriptTagHelperComponent>();
+	services.AddTransient<ITagHelperComponent, StyleTagHelperComponent>();
 }
 ```

+### Custom Tag Helper Components

-You can build your own custom tag helper component; following the same technique used for the build-in `head` and `body` tag helper component.
+You can build your own custom tag helper component; following the same technique used for the build-in `head` and `body` tag helpers.
 Following is a custom tag helper component that targets the `<address>` element.

 *AddressTagHelperComponentTagHelper.cs*